BYOD or Agency-Owned Rugged Devices? How to Choose for Law Enforcement

 The Benefits of BYOD

-Flexibility.
-A department-wide BYOD policy allows officers to choose the device and wireless carrier they prefer, bringing the brand or model they’re most comfortable with into the field.
+Flexibility: A department-wide BYOD policy allows officers to choose the device and wireless carrier they prefer, bringing the brand or model they’re most comfortable with into the field.

-Convenience.
-Because officers are likely to carry a personal device on them anyway — even if their employer issues an agency-owned device — BYOD can reduce the amount of technology they have to carry and manage throughout the day.
+Convenience: Because officers are likely to carry a personal device on them anyway — even if their employer issues an agency-owned device — BYOD can reduce the amount of technology they have to carry and manage throughout the day.

-Cost.
-Finally, in a BYOD environment, the user often covers the device and wireless plan costs instead of the law enforcement agency.
+Cost: Finally, in a BYOD environment, the user often covers the device and wireless plan costs instead of the law enforcement agency.

 The Drawbacks of BYOD

-Financial management.
-While BYOD may seem like a simple way to quickly connect field officers to mobile technology, it also poses several obstacles.
+Financial management: While BYOD may seem like a simple way to quickly connect field officers to mobile technology, it also poses several obstacles.
 Depending on your agency’s BYOD policy, officers might need to pay upfront for their devices.
 However, you may need to issue and track monthly stipends to reimburse a portion of those expenses.

-Managing software updates.
-In addition to selecting their own device and carrier, officers are also responsible for maintaining and updating devices under a BYOD policy.
+Managing software updates: In addition to selecting their own device and carrier, officers are also responsible for maintaining and updating devices under a BYOD policy.
 This leads to inevitable variances in tools and operating systems, which can create difficulties when rolling out new agency technology.

-Security.
-Because the device serves a personal and professional purpose, blurring the line between on-duty and off-duty communication, security is a vital consideration as well.
+Security: Because the device serves a personal and professional purpose, blurring the line between on-duty and off-duty communication, security is a vital consideration as well.
 The BYOD approach can conflict with the FBI’s CJIS requirements and create security concerns when it comes to protecting an officer’s personal information.
 Most importantly, officers are collecting crime scene- and mission-related data on their personal devices, or are texting data that should be encrypted.
 In some cases this can result in having their personal devices taken from them.

-Distractions.
-Officers can easily get distracted by applications on their personal devices like Facebook or Netflix.
+Distractions: Officers can easily get distracted by applications on their personal devices like Facebook or Netflix.
 This has become increasingly problematic for many agencies, resulting in distracted officers or slower response times.
 Since these are personal devices, agencies cannot regulate the apps installed on them.

-Agency-Owned Devices in Law Enforcement
+Agency-Owned Rugged Devices in Law Enforcement

-The Benefits of Agency-Owned Devices
+The Benefits of Agency-Owned Rugged Devices

-Consistency.
-Applications and functionality are the same from device to device, making maintenance and upgrades simple for the department that handles them (often IT or another internal department).
+Consistency: Applications and functionality are the same from device to device, making maintenance and upgrades simple for the department that handles them (often IT or another internal department).
 As new applications are rolled out, IT can use enterprise mobility management or mobile device management tools to test and push/pull the applications across all devices as needed.

-Durability.
-If your agency chooses a rugged device made for the law enforcement field, then officers won’t have to worry about phones being easily damaged.
+Durability: If your agency chooses a rugged device made for the law enforcement field, then officers won’t have to worry about phones being easily damaged.
 They can take the devices with them and trust that they’ll withstand the rigors of the workday, whatever it may bring.

-Compliance.
-Agency-owned devices also make CJIS compliance management much simpler.
+Compliance: Agency-owned devices also make CJIS compliance management much simpler.
 Officers can confidently use devices to access and store sensitive criminal justice information.

-The Drawbacks of Agency-Owned Devices
+The Drawbacks of Agency-Owned Rugged Devices

 When considering a rollout of agency-owned devices, there are a few sticking points to keep in mind.

-IT resources.
-Because the devices belong to the department and not the user, they require more time and hands-on involvement from internal resources, such as IT.
+IT resources: Because the devices belong to the department and not the user, they require more time and hands-on involvement from internal resources, such as IT.
 If this role is new to them, then they may need training before they’re ready to oversee the initiative.

-Upfront costs.
-There’s also a cost associated with getting started.
+Upfront costs: There’s also a cost associated with getting started.
 The agency will need to purchase devices and accessories, to start.
 Despite these expenses, most law enforcement agencies find agency-owned devices to be more cost effective than paying monthly stipends in the long run.

-Learning curve.
-Lastly, officers may require coaching so they’re ready to use agency-owned devices in the field, especially if they’re not familiar with the platform.
+Learning curve: Lastly, officers may require coaching so they’re ready to use agency-owned devices in the field, especially if they’re not familiar with the platform.

 Before you choose between a BYOD policy and agency-owned devices, ask yourself these questions about your department and officers:

-• Do we need faster, easier ways to roll out updates and apps?
+- Do we need faster, easier ways to roll out updates and apps?

-• Do we need to improve FBI CJIS compliance?
+- Do we need to improve FBI CJIS compliance?

-• Do our officers struggle with coverage/dead zones on personal devices?
+- Do our officers struggle with coverage/dead zones on personal devices?

-• Is security a concern for officers who use personal phones?
+- Is security a concern for officers who use personal phones?

-• Do we spend a lot of money on monthly reimbursements for personal device usage?
+- Do we spend a lot of money on monthly reimbursements for personal device usage?

-• Do our officers struggle with device durability or failure in the field?
+- Do our officers struggle with device durability or failure in the field?

-• Do our officers have to manage multiple disparate devices?
+- Do our officers have to manage multiple disparate devices?

 If you answer ‘yes’ to most or all of these questions, then an agency-owned device strategy will likely strengthen your department.
 If you answer ‘no,’ then a BYOD policy may meet your needs.